Application Deadline: August 18 | Apply Now

 Does Dreamit take equity in my company?

-Other than the convertible security mentioned above, there are no charges from Dreamit to participate in the program.
-That said, all travel costs for the Investor and Customer roadshows incurred by the companies will be at the company's own expense, and companies in the program are advised to budget accordingly.
+Other than the convertible security mentioned above, there are no costs for companies to participate in the program apart from travel costs for the Investor Roadshow and Customer Immersion Program.

 How many companies will you accept into the cohort?

 We purposely limit the size of our cohorts to create powerful cross-collaboration between startups while maintaining a strong focus on helping each company succeed.
 Typically, our cohort size is 8 to 15 companies within each industry vertical.

 Interested applicants must fill out an application on Gust.
 Our team reviews every application that we receive.
 If we have any questions, we’ll reach out to you directly for clarification.
 After we review all applications, we’ll begin to schedule final round interviews with select companies.
 Tip: More than half of the applications come in on the last two days, so if you want us to spend more time on your application, we strongly recommend that you apply early.

 To confirm your application is submitted, go to your home page on Gust (https://gust.com), i.e. the default page you land on when you log in or finish submitting an application.
 Then scroll down - you'll see all the completed and in progress applications to accelerator programs and investors.